 As the founder and President of BIMWERX, Jason creates and manage all aspects of building information modeling (BIM), including modeling various trades, advising on constructability issues, and coordinating all building systems for our clients.

-I began my formal training at the University of Florida where I obtained my Bachelor of Design and Master of Architecture degrees.
-During my studies, I focused much of my attention on 3D modeling, renderings, and presentations.
-I honed my skills throughout each semester, where I always went above and beyond to produce the most visually compelling content for my projects.
-During my graduate courses, I was fortunate to be asked to teach digital media as a GTA, effectively helping to pave the way for future students by expanding the “CAD Class” to include other forms of visual expression, including 3D Max, Premiere, Form-Z, Photoshop, and of course AutoCAD.
+Jason began his formal training at the University of Florida, where he obtained his Bachelor of Design and Master of Architecture degrees.
+During his studies, Jason focused much of his attention on 3D modeling, renderings, and presentations, honing his skills each semester.
+He strived to go above and beyond to produce the most visually compelling content for his projects.
+During his graduate courses, Jason was fortunate to be asked to teach digital media as a GTA, effectively helping to pave the way for future students by expanding the “CAD Class” to include other forms of visual expression, including 3D Max, Premiere, Form-Z, Photoshop, and of course AutoCAD.

-Prior to starting BIMWERX, I interned at an AE firm each summer where I gained an applicable knowledge of building structures and office standards.
-This invaluable experience combined with my digital media competency facilitated my first job out of college at one of the premiere architecture firms in Jacksonville.
-During that tenure, I was able to work on many project types including worship, hotels, office buildings, senior living facilities, and multifamily housing, as well as run my own projects.
-As the economic downturn approached, I began developing my knowledge of building information modeling and construction while serving as BIM Manager at different architecture firms.
-Wanting to become even more well-rounded, I became the VDC manager for a large contractor, where I worked on both federal and non-federal projects, gained full understanding of contracts and construction processes, and became proficient at estimating and bidding.
+Before starting BIMWERX, Jason interned at an AE firm each summer, where he gained applicable knowledge of building structures and office standards.
+This invaluable experience, combined with his digital media competency, facilitated Jason’s first job out of college at one of the premiere architecture firms in Jacksonville.
+During that tenure, he was able to work on many project types, including worship, hotels, office buildings, senior living facilities, and multifamily housing, as well as run his own projects.
+As the economic downturn approached, Jason began developing his knowledge of building information modeling and construction while serving as the BIM Manager at different architecture firms.
+Wanting to become even more well-rounded, Jason became the VDC manager for a large contractor, where he worked on both federal and private projects, gained a full understanding of contracts and construction processes, and became proficient at estimating and bidding.